 Winners: 1940 Tom Harmon, 1991 Desmond Howard, 1997 Charles Woodson

 Desmond Howard was a spectacle to watch every Saturday.
 His acrobatic catches, key returns and high football IQ created a sound foundation for his award-winning junior season.
 He received for 960 yards and 19 touchdowns and rushed for 165 yards and two touchdowns.
 His Heisman pose to punctuate his score during the 1991 Ohio State-Michigan game captured the hearts of many.
 Well, maybe not Michigan fans.
-Overall, he won the Heisman with the second largest margin in the history of the award.
+At the time, he won the Heisman with the second largest margin in the history of the award.

 Six years later, Charles Woodson became one of the few players to win the Heisman with significant minutes on both sides of the ball.
 In 1997, he intercepted seven passes, collected 43 tackles and received for 231 yards and one touchdown to propel the Wolverines to a national title.